quatrix/bubby_bot/README.md

 * /start - subscribe to bot
 * /stop - unsubsribe from bot
+* /statsN- returns a png with stats for the last N days
 * 0-10 - send headache level to the bot

-# TODO
-* /stats - returns a weekly/monthly graph of headaches level